|

 2. Form the tofu mixture into balls, and then brown in a pan with olive or veg oil for about 10 minutes over medium heat.
 (I turn on a pot of my 10 minute basmati rice and that's approximately as long as the meatballs take to brown)

 3. Add the meatballs to the Hoisin & 5 Spice Sauce to coat.
-Serve over rice with steamed broccoli, a generous drizzle of sesame oil, lots of sesame seeds and fresh cilantro.
+Serve over rice with steamed broccoli, a generous drizzle of sesame oil (or sesame mayo), lots of sesame seeds and fresh cilantro.

 0 Comments